raeditio/TorchVision/README.md

 failing to recognize negative signs or failing to distinguish between zeros and eights.

 - The optimizer algorithm was changed: SGD -> Adam
-- The learning rate was therefore adjusted: 0.005 -> 0.001.
+- The learning rate was therefore adjusted: 0.005 -> 0.001
 - The momentum (betas) were defaulted, as well as the weight decays
+- A learning rate step scheduler was introduced
-- Epoch increased the 1000.
+- Epoch was increased to 200

+The updateModel script additionally trains the saved model using a new dataset.